rubio105/credactive/replit.md

     * Other pages: menu hidden to avoid duplication with DesktopNavigation
   - **Mobile Back Buttons**: Removed all "Torna indietro" buttons in mobile view (<768px) by updating `BackButton.tsx` to use `useViewMode` hook
   - **Path Corrections**: Fixed all doctor routes from `/doctor/...` to `/doctor-...` format (e.g., `/doctor-patients`, `/doctor-appointments`, `/doctor-reports`, `/doctor-alerts`)
+- **Admin Interface Isolation**:
+  - **DesktopNavigation**: Admin users no longer see patient/doctor navigation tabs (Home, Impostazioni, Guida, Sicurezza, Dispositivi)
+  - **BottomNavigation**: Admin users no longer see mobile bottom navigation in viewport < 768px
+  - **AdminLayout**: Complete design refresh with:
+    * Blue-indigo gradient header with Shield icon
+    * Modern sidebar with backdrop blur and shadow-xl
+    * Active state: gradient blue-indigo with white side indicator
+    * Smooth hover transitions with color-changing icons
+    * Logout button with rotation animation on hover
+    * Content area with subtle gradient background and max-width for readability
+    * Improved back button styling with blue hover state
+  - **Result**: Admins now have a completely isolated experience using only AdminLayout with dedicated sidebar, no patient/doctor navigation elements visible

 # User Preferences